mavryk-network/mavryk-protocol/docs/protocols/010_granada.rst

 - Typing of ``PAIR k`` in Michelson no longer promotes ``@`` annotations on the stack to ``%`` annotations in the result type.
 (MR :gl:`!2815`)

-- Fix overconservative detection of overflows in Michelson mutez multiplication, and reported error trace when multiplication is overflowing.
+- Fix overconservative detection of overflows in Michelson mumav multiplication, and reported error trace when multiplication is overflowing.
 (MR :gl:`!2947`; Issues :gl:`#958` :gl:`#972`)

 - Fix handling of potential integer overflow in ``Time_repr`` addition.
 (MR :gl:`!2660`)